SakanaAI/AI-Scientist/README.md

 ## Making your own Template

-If there is an area of study you would like the AI Scientist to explore, it should be very easy to create your own templates.
+If there is an area of study you would like **The AI Scientist** to explore, it should be very easy to create your own templates.
 In general, follow the structure of the existing templates, which consists of:

 - `experiment.py` -- This is a single file where the 'meat' of the content is.
 It takes in an argument for `out_dir`, which is where it should create the folder and save the relevant information from the run.
 - `plot.py` -- This should take in the information from the `run` folders and create plots.
 The code should be clear and easy to edit.